freenas/freenas-docs/userguide/intro.rst

 This software has been added or updated:

-* The AMD CPU temperature drivers have been updated to accomadate the AMD Family 15H models.
+* The AMD CPU temperature drivers have been updated to accommodate the AMD Family 15H models.
 Temperature measurements are more accurate.

 * The base operating system is the STABLE branch of